The S.O. What! Literacy, Life Skills, and Character Education Curriculum for Teen and Young Parents

 How the S.O.
 What!
 Literacy, Life Skills, and Character Education Curriculum Works

-A capstone project concludes the program.
-Students revisit the key topics of each lesson, perform a job shadowing activity then write and present on what they learned and how they will apply what they learned to their careers and lives in general.
-In the final activity, students create their So NOW What?
-Statements where they express how they will move forward from the challenge stated in their S.O.
-What!
-Statement.
+- A capstone project concludes the program.
+Students revisit the key topics of each lesson, perform a job shadowing activity then write and present what they learned and how they will apply what they learned to their careers and lives in general.

 Bring This Impactful Literacy Curriculum to Your School or District

 Looking for an inspiring, relatable speaker to encourage and motivate your teen or young parents.
-Bring Summer to your campus in-person or virtually!

 Schools using the S.O.
 What!
 Literacy, Life Skills, and Character Education curriculum also get the Summer Send-Off program at the conclusion of the curriculum implementation.